Fkourouma1/Election_Analysis/README.md

 - The winner of the election were:
 - Diana DeGette who received 73.8% of the vote and 272,892 number of votes.

+The voter turnout for each county
+The percentage of votes from each county out of the total count The county with the highest turnout